AMIS-Services/sig-javascript-tooling/README.md

 ### TSLint

 Most of the time we write code in collaboration.
-As a team we would like our can as readable, maitainable and free of functional errors as it can be.
-To keep it that we use a linter.
-A linter is an utility tool that analyze your code and emits warning or errors based on the rules you've set.
+As a team we would like our code as readable, maintainable and free of functional errors as it can be.
+To keep it that way we use a linter.
+A linter is an utility tool that analyzes your code and emits warnings or errors based on the rules you've set.

 To setup linting for typescript we need to install two packages: `tslint` and `tslint-loader`.
-Use `-D` to install as devDependencies.
+Use `-D` to install them as devDependencies.
 To make webpack check our typescript code we need to add to our `webpack.config.js` the following settings:

 ````javascript
   {